EU regulator approves BioNTech-Pfizer vaccine for 5-11 age group | DW | 25.11.2021

 The companies have said a clinical trial of children aged 5 to 11 has shown their vaccine to be 90.7% effective against the coronavirus.

-The approval comes as Europe battles another massive surge of coronavirus infections.
-Authorities in Austria, which is seeing a very high rate of COVID cases, did not wait for the EMA approval and have already begun vaccinating the 5 to 11 age group.
+The approval comes as Europe battles another massive surge of COVID-19 cases.
+Authorities in Austria, which is seeing a very high rate of infections, did not wait for the EMA approval and have already begun vaccinating the 5 to 11 age group.

 tj/msh (Reuters, AFP)